-Building certifiers inspect and approve building work and make sure it complies with the approved building plans and appropriate building standards.
+Building certifiers inspect and approve building work and make sure it complies with the relevant aspects of approved building plans and appropriate building standards.
 They can work for local government, or in a private practice as a private certifier.

 - assess and approve plans relating to new or altered buildings

 - inspect construction work at mandatory stages (for class 1a single detached buildings only):

 - foundations and excavation (footings) – before footings are poured

 - slab – before concrete is poured

 - frame – before the cladding or lining is fixed, or masonry construction begun

 - final – when the building work is completed

 - provide certificates of inspection to the homeowner, builder and local authority